ritik5446883/8-bit-Wallace-Tree-Multiplier-with-MAC-Module/README.md

 ### Implementation

-I have implemented the first design of the 4:2 compressor proposed by Priyadharshni et al. [1].
+We have implemented the first design of the 4:2 compressor proposed by Priyadharshni et al. [1].
 The circuit design minimizes the number of XOR gates to 3, compared to the 4 XOR gates used in traditional compressors.
 Additionally, 2:1 multiplexers (MUX), constructed using transmission gates, further reduce delay.

 ### Circuit Diagram